 Hire an electric bike from Switched On Bikes on the waterfront and take a trip around Wellington's bays, taking in the sights of the coastline, the Zephyrometer, and Wellington Sign.
 Don't forget to stop and refuel at the popular Chocolate Fish Café in Shelly Bay.
 With the power of motorised assistance, the whole family can keep up regardless of ability.

-	For the more energetic, take the East By West ferry across the harbour to Eastbourne, hire a bike from Wildfinder and set out along the rugged coastline to Pencarrow lighthouse.
+For the more energetic, take the East By West ferry across the harbour to Days Bay, hire a bike from Wildfinder and set out along the rugged coastline to Pencarrow lighthouse.

 4) Experience some movie magic with Weta Workshop

 Nestled in Wellington's Miramar Peninsula, the whole family can go behind-the-scenes and learn a host of movie magic tricks with a tour at Weta Workshop.

 5) Take a Ship 'n' Chip tour to Matiu/Somes Island